Square joy: trapped rainwater

 Breaking out of Flatland

 One of the ways to better understand a problem is to generalize it.
-Let us break out into the third dimension.
+Let’s break out into the third dimension.

 Given a two-dimensional array of non-negative integers H, representing heights of square-unit bars placed next to one another, compute the total volume of water trapped by the configuration after it rains.

-To make the problem more concrete, let us make a few instances.
-We will use ~ (reflex) adverb to save us some typing.
+To make the problem more concrete, let’s inspect a few instances.
+We’ll use ~ (reflex) adverb to save us some typing.
 This adverb takes a verb and produces another verb that duplicates its right argument and passes the copies as the left and the right argument of the original verb.

 NB. +/~ X <-> X +/ X